Copyright 2025, ChadTough

 The ChadTough Defeat DIPG Scientific Advisory Council is composed of leading experts on childhood brain cancer.
-The Council reviews grant applications and makes recommendations to ensure that the ChadTough Defeat DIPG Foundation uses its resources to fund the most promising DIPG research projects.
+The council reviews grant applications and makes recommendations to ensure that the ChadTough Defeat DIPG Foundation uses its resources to fund the most promising DIPG research projects.

 Suzanne Baker, PhD, Chair